 9. Jazz Wealth Managers

 Jazz Wealth Managers is geared toward a consumer audience, rather than advisors.
 But it’s a notable example of how to create a YouTube channel in the financial space that’s compelling and entertaining.
-The channel focuses its content primarily on insurance, retirement planning and investing.
+The channel focuses its content primarily on insurance, retirement planning and investing, though you’ll also see videos on trending news topics, such as tax code changes and the impacts of war on global economies.

 10. The Money Guy Show

 The Money Guy Show offers advisor takes on the latest financial trends, from interest rate changes to college planning.
 The channel’s mission is to help listeners build wealth using common sense and simplified strategies.
-Financial Advisor React is a playlist packed with videos of advisors reacting to some of the best (and worst) money advice making the rounds online.
+Financial Advisor React is a playlist featuring hosts Brian Preston and Bo Hanson reacting to some of the best (and worst) money advice making the rounds online.

 Frequently Asked Questions (FAQs)

 All you need to start a YouTube channel is an email address and basic recording equipment.
 The trick to growing a financial advisor YouTube channel successfully is knowing who you want to attract and creating content that speaks to their needs, concerns and pain points.
-It also helps to learn a little about SEO and how the YouTube algorithm works to make sure the content you create gains traction.
+It also helps to learn about SEO and how the YouTube algorithm works so the content you create gains traction.

 Marketing your business hinges on knowing who you want to spread your message to and where they’re most likely to see it.
 Digital marketing has become increasingly important as more investors turn to search engines to find financial advisors.
 A well-rounded marketing plan includes SEO, email marketing, social media, a website and digital ads, but what works best for you may be less effective for someone else.